dwarvesf/playground/_memo/draw-watch-face-using-swiftui.md

 ### Draw Circular Bezel
 Path is similar to BenzierPath, you can draw Oval, rectangle, line, arc using Path.

 I choose Arc for now.
 Later on we can using Arc, Oval or Circle to make different watch face style.
 Add a new struct and named it Arc conform to Shape protocol.

 Xcode will guild you add missing path method to conform with Shape.

-Path methods provided us rect which is the frame we are using to draw on it. the Act function required center point, starting angle and ending angle, we need complete circle so let start with 0 and end with 2pi which 2 angle of circle in radiants
+Path methods provided us rect which is the frame we are using to draw on it.The Act function required center point, starting angle and ending angle, we need complete circle so let start with 0 and end with 2pi which 2 angle of circle in radiants.

 ![](assets/draw-watch-face-using-swiftui_9054ef9952d75edd68df70ced08a4374_md5.webp)